WrestleMania V: Preliminary matches

 The eighth match was a tag team match between the Brain Busters (Arn Anderson and Tully Blanchard), with Bobby Heenan in their corner, and Strike Force (Tito Santana and Rick Martel).
 Martel and Blanchard fought out before Anderson hit Martel with his knee in the back.
 Brain Busters tried to double-team him, but he fought out of their corner.
 Strike Force hit Brain Busters with dropkicks, sending them to the floor.
 Back in the ring, Anderson was hit with an Irish whip and then he received a rolling spinebuster for a near-fall.
 Anderson went for a body scissors on Martel, but Martel turned it into a Boston crab.
 Blanchard interfered and hit Martel with an eye rake.
 Blanchard tagged in while Santana grabbed Martel receiving a blind tag.
 He hit Blanchard with a bulldog and then slapped in a figure four leglock.
 Martel also applied the figure four leglock on Anderson.
 Santana got a near-fall with a back slide on Blanchard.
 He went to the top rope and hit a flying forearm smash on Blanchard.
 Blanchard ducked and Santana accidentally hit Martel.
 Brain Busters took advantage and double-teamed Santana.
 He fought out and crawled to tag Martel, but he refused and walked away, turning heel.
 Anderson and Blanchard hit Santana with a spike piledriver.
 Anderson got a pin on Santana, getting the victory, and breaking up Strike Force.

 Next was a Piper's Pit segment with Morton Downey Jr. as the guest.
-Before Rowdy Roddy Piper could interview Morton, Brother Love came out dressed as Piper and impersonated him.
+Before "Rowdy" Roddy Piper could interview Morton, Brother Love came out dressed as Piper and impersonated him.
 The real Piper then came out and got rid of Brother Love by ripping Brother Love's kilt off.
-After Morton blew constant smoke from his cigarette into Piper's face during the interview (despite Piper's repeated requests not to), finally, Piper put out the cigarette and Morton with a fire extinguisher.
+After Morton blew constant smoke from his cigarette into Piper's face during the interview (despite Piper's repeated requests not to), Piper put out the cigarette and Morton with a fire extinguisher.